raganwald-deprecated/homoiconic/2012/09/precondition-and-postcondition.md

 If a `ChequingAccount` model is not in a valid state, an error will be thrown when you try to process a transfer against it before actually doing the transfer.

 Preconditions can also do more than examine the state of the object implementing the method.
-A precondition is passed the method's arguments, so you can check them too:
+A precondition is passed the method's arguments, so you can check them too.
+Here's a JavaScript example:

 ```javascript
 noBlankArguments = precondition(